Stable rank-adaptive Dynamically Orthogonal Runge-Kutta schemes: Gradient-descent retractions

 for some $\alpha \in \mathds{R}$.
 We can then break the error into different components, denoting the orthogonal complement of the projection operator $\PMp \equiv I - \PM$.

-Recall that $\PMp\left(X_0 + \Delta t \LLo\right)$ is the distance between the best low-rank approximation and our next point.
-We make the assumption that this value is small, otherwise the low-rank approximation would be inaccurate.
+Recall that $\PMp\left(X_i + \Delta t \LLo\right)$ is related to the normal closure error $\en$, the distance between the best low-rank approximation and $X_i + \Delta t \LLo$.
+We make the assumption that this value is small, otherwise, the low-rank approximation would be inaccurate.
 So, it is reasonable to insist that

-where $\|\epr^{(i-1)}\|$ can also be made arbitrarily small by choosing a point sufficiently close to $\PM(X_0 + \Delta t \LLo)$.
-Hence, if (\ref{eq:suffCond}) is satisfied, our iteration converges.
-For an in-depth analysis on the decay of $\PMp\left(X_0 + \Delta t \LLo\right)$, we refer to \cite{iterconv}.
-In summary, high-order convergence is preserved if the initial point is closed enough to the fixed point, and that distance is less than the smallest singular value of the fixed point.
-If the smallest singular value of the fixed point is negligible, e.g., of the order of machine precision, the rank of the system should be truncated, which is discussed later in section \ref{sec:rankred}.
+where $\|\epr^{(j-1)}\|$ can also be made arbitrarily small by choosing a point sufficiently close to $\PM(X_i + \Delta t \LLo)$.
+This can easily be accomplished, no matter the dynamics $\LLo$, by refining the time step $\Delta t$.
+Hence, if (\ref{eq:suffCond}) is satisfied (e.g., $\en$ decays fast enough with $\Delta t$), our iteration converges since we then have shown $\|\epr^{(j)}\| < \|\epr^{(j-1)}\|$.
+We interpret this sufficient condition by considering the singular values of the quantities in (\ref{eq:suffCond}).
+Specifically, $\|\epr^{(j-1)}\| = \BigO(\sigma^{(j-1)}_1)$ where $\sigma^{(j-1)}_{1}$ denotes the largest singular value of $\epr^{(j-1)}$, i.e.\;the dominant dynamics not yet captured in $X^{(j-1)}$, and $\|\PMp\left(X_i + \Delta t \LLo\right)\|=\BigO(\sigma^{(i+1)}_{r+1})$, where $\sigma^{(i+1)}_{r+1}$ is the largest singular value of the projection of the dynamics over $\Delta t$ in the orthogonal complement space (recall $X_i$ is of rank $r$).
+As long as $\sigma^{i+1}_{r+1} \ll \sigma^{(j-1)}_{m}$, the iteration will converge; if not, the total error will be dominated by the error in the normal space (see figure \ref{fig:rankDiscovery}).
+For an in-depth analysis of the decay of this $\PMp\left(X_i + \Delta t \LLo\right)$, we refer to \cite{iterconv}.
+In summary, high-order convergence is preserved if the initial point is close enough to the fixed point, and that distance is less than the smallest singular value of the fixed point.
+If the smallest singular value of the fixed point is negligible, e.g., of the order of machine precision, the rank of the system should be truncated, which is discussed in section \ref{sec:rankred}.